 It is extremely important and easy to complete the renewal process each semester.
 At the beginning of each fall semester and end of each spring semester, every student organization is

 required to update its file in the Office of Student Affairs.
 Each group updates a one-page profile document listing the organization’s statement of purpose, officer names, and important contact information.
 Not only will failure to update this file hinder MC staff from accurately communicating the organizational opportunities, disciplinary measures may be pursued as well.

 Students interested in starting a new student organization should follow the process below:

-1. Meet with the Director of Student Involvement to discuss ideas and receive information (Bartlett Hall, Rm 223).
+1. Meet with the Assistant Dean of Students to discuss ideas and receive information.